c-elliott96/hackernews/README.md

 * [ ] Broad refactor

+  I have _way_ too many controllers for what I actually need.
+I think I could condense pretty much all of my views/routes and their respective resources into one controller.
+Perhaps `ItemsController`.
+From here, I can adhere to the Rails conventions more strictly.

+  - [ ] Condense controllers into one or two.

+    - ItemsController:

+      - The main "news" view, which is just many HN Items that are "stories"

+      - The detail view of an Item, with the comment tree.

 * [ ] Add `markdownlint` pre-commit hook or something like it.
 Also add it to the Docker linter setup